 Ten Apps and Creative Technologies for Greener Urban Living

 contributor: Bishoy Youhana

 This article is part of a series by students in the Sustainable Development program at Lehigh University in Bethlehem, Pensylvania (USA).
-The articles reveal snapshots of technology that is improving lives in the world’s cities.
+The articles reveal snapshots of technology that is improving lives and environmental sustainability in the world’s cities.
 For more in the series:

 Mobile apps and creative engineering have produced a new toolset for living in the city without trading clean air and a light environmental footprint.
 Smart city solutions range from simple apps that log your everyday activity to complex air filtering systems.
 These solutions collectively work to minimize pollution and contribute to the wellbeing of our little blue planet.

 AirVisual utilizes the world’s largest air quality datasets from government agencies, crowdsourced AirVisual Pro monitors, and satellite imagery.
 The app allows you to check an air quality score of your city and compare it with other cities.
 You can even check fairly reliable forecasts to plan your outdoor activities and ensure a healthy workout.